-Nick turned on his car and slowly began to drive home, he felt all his energy drain from his body as his journey seemed to drag on.
+Nick turned on his car and slowly began to drive home; he felt all his energy drain from his body as his journey seemed to drag on.
 The road seemed endless as he felt all his emotions drain from him.
-His mood being sapped, but he did not know why.
-Pulling into his driveway he sat in his car turning off his engine.
+His mood was sapped, but he did not know why.
+Pulling into his driveway, he sat in his car, turning off his engine.
 Still holding the steering wheel, he stared blankly at his dashboard.

 His blinks started to get longer and longer.
 Suddenly, he realized that it was now twilight.
-The golden light from the sun illuminating his yard as he sat quietly in his car.
-Flickering lights passed through the trees covering his yard, they swayed in the breeze allowing the light to pass through on a flicker.
+The golden light from the sun illuminated his yard as he sat quietly in his car.
+Flickering lights passed through the trees covering his yard; they swayed in the breeze allowing the light to pass through on a flicker.
 Nick watched as the flickering lights animated a moving shadow that made the image of a strange man walking across his yard.
 He watched as it moved from the flickering lights and passed across his yard.
-The strange silhouette of the man turned to Nick before walking into his home, again another strange individual walked from the flickering lights and made their way into his home.
-Time and time again more shadowy images made their way into Nick’s home.
+The strange silhouette of the man turned to Nick before walking into his home; again, another strange individual walked from the flickering lights and made their way into his home.
+Time and time again, more shadowy images made their way into Nick’s home.

 “I wonder what is happening in there.”

 Nick got out of his car and walked sheepishly into his home.
-Following the shadow person who apparated before him he made his way to his front door, peering in through the window he watched as the shadows all danced in his lounge.
-His breath slowly becoming more and more visible as he stared at the shifting shadows move in beautiful unison.
-They changed between partners and danced with whomever was next in the line.
-More individuals walked pass Nick as he remained outside.
-One taking the time to tilt a hat towards Nick before moving into his lounge.
+Following the shadow person who apparated before him, he made his way to his front door; peering in through the window, he watched as the shadows all danced in his lounge.
+His breath slowly became more and more visible as he stared at the shifting shadows moving in beautiful unison.
+They changed between partners and danced with whoever was next in the line.
+More individuals walked past Nick as he remained outside.
+One takes the time to tilt a hat towards Nick before moving into his lounge.
 He pushed his hand against the window, the cold glass forming white vapor around it.

 “Why are you all here?
 Why now?”